mirror of

 ### GPT \(GUID Partition Table\)

-Its called GUID Partition Table because every partition on your drive has a **globally unique identifier**.
+It’s called GUID Partition Table because every partition on your drive has a **globally unique identifier**.

 Just like MBR it starts in the **sector 0**.
 The MBR occupies 32bits while **GPT** uses **64bits**.